dwyl/process-handbook/finances.md

 # Forecasting

 We have yet to develop sophisticated forecasting tools; to do our current forecasting we are using Xero and management accounts.
-FUTRLI is a good forecasting tool we could look into for future use.

 # VAT return